mattpe/xr-unity-basics/unity-5-vr-project.md

 - Works in VR headset (Oculus Quest 2, or similar)
 - Use of VR controllers: 1 point
-- Teleportation or other movement system implemented: 1 point
+- Some movement system implemented: 1 point
 - Interactions with different kind of objects implemented: 1 point
 - Use of your own 3D models or assets and other features implemented: max.
 3 points